 - How does reconnection accelerate particles to high energies?

-- LASP will serve as the mission Science Operations Center (SOC), which includes science operations planning, instrument command sequence development, and science analysis support
+- LASP serves as the mission Science Operations Center (SOC), which includes science operations planning, instrument command sequence development, and science analysis support

-- Science data for all MMS measurements will be hosted at LASP and centrally disseminated to the science community
+- Science data for all MMS measurements is hosted at LASP and centrally disseminated to the science community

-- LASP Director, Dan Baker, will serve as the SMART (Solving Magnetospheric Acceleration, Reconnection, and Turbulence) Science Operations Center Lead
+- LASP Director, Dan Baker, serves as the SMART (Solving Magnetospheric Acceleration, Reconnection, and Turbulence) Science Operations Center Lead

 Launch date: March 2015

 Launch location: Kennedy Space Center, Cape Canaveral, Florida

 Mission target: Earth orbit